alphagov/govuk-dgu-charts/README.md

 and follow these [steps](https://docs.publishing.service.gov.uk/kubernetes/get-started/access-eks-cluster/#access-a-cluster-for-the-first-time) to switch to the test environment.

-If there is an existing ephemeral datagovuk cluster running you can delete the datagovuk cluster by deleting `dgu-app-of-apps` in the ephemeral argo website and recreate the cluster by running this command on the terminal under the `charts` directory (the environment variable passed in should match your ephemeral cluster name):
+To recreate the cluster from scratch if there is an existing ephemeral datagovuk cluster running, destroy the datagovuk cluster by deleting `dgu-app-of-apps` in the ephemeral Argo CD website and recreate the cluster by running the following command on the terminal under the `charts` directory (the environment variable passed in should match your ephemeral cluster name):

 ```sh
 helm upgrade -n cluster-services datagovuk-argo-bootstrap argo-bootstrap --set environment=eph-aaa113